Columnaris Treatment, Symptoms, & Disease

 The best way to deal with columnaris is to prevent it from happening in the first place.
 Follow these tips to keep your betta healthy and free from infection:

-• Maintain optimal water quality: Test your water regularly and keep ammonia, nitrite, and nitrate levels at zero.
+• Maintain optimal water quality: Test your water regularly with a testing kit and keep ammonia, nitrite, and nitrate levels at zero.
 Maintain a stable temperature and pH within the ideal range for bettas.

 • Quarantine new fish: Quarantine them in a separate tank for at least two weeks.
 This will allow you to observe for any signs of illness and prevent the spread of disease to your established fish.